EDAcation/vscode-edacation/README.md

 ## Contributing

 We are open to contributions!
 However, please open an issue first before submitting large changes.
-This way we can discuss See the [development documentation](docs/development.md).
-In the future more specific guidelines for contributing could be drafted.
+This way we can discuss the change before you spend a lot of time on it.
+See the [development documentation](docs/development.md) for more information.

 ## License